-Responding to the impact of global warming, the UK government introduced a number of environmental taxes and relief schemes encouraging businesses to operate in a more environmentally-friendly manner.
+In response to the impact of climate change, the UK government provides several environmental tax and relief schemes encouraging businesses to operate in a more environmentally friendly manner.

-One of these measures was the Climate Change Levy (CCL), an environmental tax first introduced in April 2001.
+Of these many measures is the Climate Change Levy (CCL), an environmental tax first introduced in April 2001.
 But what does it entail?
 We'll clear up any confusion you might have below.

 The CCL applies to businesses in the industrial, public services, commercial and agricultural sectors, and is charged on ‘taxable commodities’ for heating, lighting and power purposes.

-CCL is paid at either the main rate or carbon price support (CPS) rate.
-We’ve highlighted the difference between main rates and CPS rates below.
+CCL is paid at either the main rate or carbon price support (CPS) rate, the differences in which are detailed below.

-Business energy supplier are responsible for charging the appropriate CCL, as they supply the taxable commodities.
+Business energy suppliers are responsible for charging the appropriate CCL, as they supply the taxable commodities.
 Once the energy supplier has collected the CCL charge, it is passed on to HM Revenue & Customs.
-If you’re a Gazprom Energy business customer, the CCL rate and charge will be displayed as separate items on your monthly gas or electricity invoice.
+If you’re a business customer with us, the CCL rate and charge is displayed as separate items on your monthly gas or electricity invoice.

 1 April 2016 to 31 March 2017